 Help for empty property repairs

-Your empty property can be used to bring you some income.
-The average 3 bedroom property in Eden can be expected to fetch £550 each month.
-Let us assume that, on average, it will be rented for 11 months a year, over a 5 year period.
+Your empty property can bring you some income.
+The average 3 bedroom property in Eden can fetch £550 each month.
+Let us assume that, on average, it is rented for 11 months a year, over a 5 year period.
+Your gross income will be £550 x 11 x 5 = £30,250.

 Empty property grants